I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_texture_layout_caps_0026.md

 A device dependent swizzle count.
 This must be the number of device-dependent swizzle patterns supported by the adapter.

-`IndexableSwizzlePatterns`

-Whether the texture layout can choose any swizzle pattern for a subresource.

 `Supports64KStandardSwizzle`

 Whether the texture layout supports 64K standard swizzle.